Nicholas Lindsay: CSL

 After his release from Toronto, he returned to the CSL circuit for the 2013 season to join the expansion franchise Burlington SC.
 He recorded the club's first historic goal in a match against Kingston.
 Lindsay finished the campaign as the club's top goalscorer with 11 goals.
 Lindsay returned to Burlington for the 2014 season.

 In 2015, he signed with league rivals Toronto Croatia.
 Throughout his short tenure in Toronto, he helped the club secure a playoff berth by finishing as runners-up in the league's first division.
 The Croats would defeat Milton SC in the opening round of the postseason.
-Their opponents in the next round were the York Region Shooters and they successfully advanced to the championship finals.
-Ultimately, the Croats secured the championship title by defeating SC Waterloo Region.
+Their opponents in the next round were the York Region Shooters, and they advanced to the championship finals.
+Ultimately, the Croats secured the championship by defeating SC Waterloo Region.

 Lindsay signed with the York Region Shooters the following season as Toronto Croatia departed from the league.
 In his debut season with the Vaughan-based club, he assisted the club in securing the divisional title.
 In the preliminary round of the playoffs, the Shooters defeated Milton.
 Their playoff run lasted until the next round as Hamilton City eliminated them in a penalty shootout.